-The rate is to include the furnishing of all equipment, equipment operators, insurance, required security and training fees, and incidental costs, necessary or proper for the completion of the work, except as may be otherwise expressly provided in Statement of Work.
+The rate is to include the furnishing of all equipment, equipment operators, insurance, required security, and incidental costs, necessary or proper for the completion of the work, except as may be otherwise expressly provided in Statement of Work.

 All costs for overhead, profit, financing, general requirements, contingencies, etc. are to be included.

-Period of the Contract: From Date of Contract Award to October 31, 2023 TABLE 1 - ROVs, USBL, SONAR and Services (Mandatory)
+Period of the Contract: From Date of Contract Award to October 31, 2024

+TABLE 1 - ROVs, USBL, SONAR and Services (Mandatory)